How do I check my coding notice?

 This code applies the Scottish intermediate rate to your income – 21% in 2018/19.
 It is used for Scottish taxpayers in a similar way to the BR code described above for taxpayers in the rest of the UK.

-For employees there is a procedure when starting a new job – your employer has to follow a 'new starter process'.
-This normally involves gathering information from you, such as form P45 given to you by a previous employer, or completing a 'new starter checklist'.
-This information is sent to HMRC, who are then able to estimate a suitable tax code for you in your new job.
+For employees there is a procedure in place when starting a new job, which helps ensure PAYE continues to work on the correct basis, as far as possible.
+Your new employer has to follow a 'new starter process' which normally involves them gathering information from you, such as from the form P45 given to you by a previous employer, or by completing a 'new starter checklist'.

 Employers have a legal obligation to issue a form P45.
-Employers must send Part 1 of the P45 to the HMRC immediately or as soon as possible after the last pay date.
+Employers must send the Part 1 P45 information to HMRC immediately or as soon as possible after the last pay date.
 The employer should give Parts 1A, 2 and 3 to the employee as soon as possible.

 When you start a new job, if you have a form P45 from a previous job, you should give Parts 2 and 3 to your new employer.
-This enables your new employer to implement the same tax code you had in your previous job and continue to deduct tax on the correct basis.
+This enables your new employer to see your previous pay and tax figures, to implement the same tax code you had in your previous job and continue to deduct tax on the correct basis.

-If you do not have a form P45, your new employer should ask you for ‘new starter information’.
-This allows your new employer to gather relevant information from you to help HMRC recalculate your tax code.
-In the meantime, there is an ‘emergency’ tax code process which enables your employer to pay you without a proper code in place.
+If you do not have a form P45, your new employer should ask you for a ‘new starter checklist’.
+This allows your new employer to implement an ‘emergency’ tax code process – this enables them to pay you without a proper code in place.

 An emergency code assumes that you are only entitled to the basic personal allowance.
 It does not take into account any other allowances and reliefs you may be entitled to, such as blind person’s allowance.
 So the emergency tax code for 2018/19 is 1185L, which is actually the same as the normal code for the vast majority of people.

-Sometimes BR codes or Week 1/Month 1 codes are also referred to as ‘emergency’ tax codes.
+Sometimes BR/0T codes or Week 1/Month 1 codes (see below) are also referred to as ‘emergency’ tax codes.

-If you start a job without having a recent form P45 Parts 2 and 3 to hand to your new employer, your employer should ask you to provide certain information – they may refer to this as 'new starter' information or form 'P46'.
+If you start a job without having a recent form P45 Parts 2 and 3 to hand to your new employer, your employer should ask you to provide certain information – they may refer to this as a 'new starter checklist' or ‘new starter information’ or form 'P46'.
 Form P46 is no longer in use, but the phrase is still sometimes used to refer to new starter information.

 Your new employer must get this information directly from you, not, for example, third hand from your manager.
 They must keep a record of the facts and how they got them.
 Your employer also needs to know your employment history for the current tax year, so that they use the correct tax code.
 They should ask you to declare which of the following three categories you fall under: